darara47/timetable-frontend/README.md

 ## Description

 An application was created in React Native with Material Design library React Native Paper.
-User can select class and all data are displayed in tabs devided by days.
+User can select class and all data are displayed in tabs divided by days.

 ## Installation